jobjo/popper/docs/index.md

 High-level features of Popper include:

 - A uniform API for defining regular unit- and property-based tests.
-- Embedded shrinking — invariants that were used when constructing samples for property-based tests are always respected.
+- Embedded shrinking — invariants used when constructing samples for property-based tests are always respected.
 - Compositional design — tests may be bundled and nested arbitrarily.
 - Ships with a `ppx` for automatically deriving *comparator* and *sample* functions for custom data types.
 - Deterministic (and reproducible) results.